DillonStreator/is-on-water/README.md

 # is-on-water

-> check if a point (latitude and longitude) is on water
+Check if a point (latitude and longitude) is on water.
+Exposed via an http api allowing for a single point or in batches.